 2. Mississippi Burning

 Directed by Alan Parker this film is based on a time period when black people were one of the most persecuted groups in the southern states.
-The Ku Klux Klan with its racist agendas was at its peak at this time and the film pulls no punches in depicting the brutality of the killings that the black people had to face at the hands of the Klan.
-There are scenes depicting lynching, brutal deaths of black people.
+The Ku Klux Klan, with its racist agendas, was at its peak at this time, and the film pulls no punches in depicting the brutality of the killings that the black people had to face at the hands of the Klan.
+There are scenes depicting lynching and brutal deaths of black people.
 It follows two FBI agents, played by Gene Hackman and Willem Dafoe, who go to investigate a series of ethnic crimes.
-They find the authorities and townsfolk uncooperative and the attacks continue.
+They find the authorities and townsfolk uncooperative, and the attacks continue.
 While the film ends with the perpetrators receiving some form of justice, the message remains clear that the problem was far from over.
 The cold indifference of the Klan remains with viewers long after the movie has ended and reminds us the tyranny that the black people had to face at the hands of an organization that can only be called terrorists by any humanist.
 The film generally received mixed reviews but went on to be nominated for multiple Academy Awards and winning best cinematography.

 Read More: Best Movies of 2008